Can I change my DNS entries?

 If you aren't familiar with the zone file, you should simply ignore the "DNS zone file" section of the control panel.

-Do you provide "reverse DNS" pointer records?
+Do you provide "reverse DNS" pointer (PTR) records?

-We're often asked this question when customers add an A record that points to the IP address of their home DSL or cable modem connection.
-However, the company that owns an IP address (not the company that runs the domain name) is the company that provides reverse DNS entries.
+We’re often asked this question when customers add an A record that points to the IP address of their home DSL or cable modem connection.
+However, the company that owns an IP address (not the company that runs the domain name) is the company that provides reverse DNS “PTR” entries.

 For reverse DNS entries, you should contact the company that issued you the IP address (probably your ISP — the company that provides your modem connection).